annamatolay/android-GolfScoreApp/README.md

 * Storing in SharedPreferences.
 * Creating own menu *(Right, if you tuch the menu button, finally something will happens :wink:)*

-**Known issue:** The menu dosn't shon on the action bar...
+**Known issue:** *The menu dosn't shown on the action bar...
 Maybe because of the theme..
-I don't know, yet.
+I don't know, yet.*